top of page

 Why Gothic Gardeners Love It Naturally dark, saturated foliage Strong contrast against pale planters, stone, or bone-toned decor Looks intentional even when running wild Thrives on neglect (a virtue, not a flaw) Why you need it: Dark, dramatic, and nearly impossible to kill— Purple Hearts are a staple specimen for gothic gardeners and anyone who prefers their plants with a little edge.
 They offer wonderful contrast both to bright greens that are so common, and for those with

 Inch Plants (or Wandering Dudes, previously known as Wandering Jews), are a great plant for starters or anyone that needs a stunning addition to their plants.
-These have an unusually deep and vibrant purple coloring, and are very forgiving of neglect.
+These Silver Plus variety have an unusually deep and vibrant purple coloring, and are very forgiving of neglect.
 Are you lazy, incompetent, forgetful?
 All of the above?
 ME TOO , which is why these are in my top 3 favorite indoor plants.
-They are a stunning addition for a hanging pot or shelf with a unique purple, perfect for those that lov
+Why Gothic Gardeners Love It Rich burgundy, unique coloration Strong contrast agains

 A Guide to Gothic Gardening